-RSA 202-A:10 provides that every board of trustees may recommend to the appointing authority (selectboard, councilors, aldermen, mayor) the names of up to 3 people to serve as alternate members of the board when elected members are unable to attend a meeting.
+RSA 202-A:10 provides that every board of trustees may recommend to the appointing authority (select board, councilors, aldermen, mayor) the names of up to three people to serve as alternate members of the board when elected members are unable to attend a meeting.
 The alternates are appointed for a one-year term and have voting rights only when filling in for an absent trustee.
-Because an ongoing awareness and knowledge of the library's business is required, the NHLTA does not recommend that alternates assume the roles of the chair or treasurer except in extraordinary circumstances.
-Alternates should attend and participate at every meeting and have the same concerns for the library as the regular trustees.
+As alternates only serve when a full board member is absent, they cannot be officers of the board because the full board may be present, in which case the alternate is not entitled to participate.
+Alternates are not required to attend every meeting, but it is good practice for them to attend all meetings so that they are familiar with the issues on which the board has been working.